 ILTS Content Exams for Class of 2022: Usually, candidates who are seeking licensure through Relay Chicago are required to pass relevant Illinois Licensure Testing System (ILTS) content exams prior to starting classes at Relay.
 However, due to COVID-19 and the closure of testing centers, the Illinois State Board of Education (ISBE) has confirmed that ILTS content exams are not a prerequisite for entry into alternative licensure programs in 2020-21, but will still be a required component of the licensure process.
 Here is the updated testing timeline for Relay students:

 - Relay students must attempt the required content exam(s) for their licensure area by October 1, 2020 or 30 days after Pearson Testing Centers in IL are re-opened; whichever is later.

 - Relay students must pass their content exam(s) by June 30, 2021.

 Please note that if your school employer or partner program has set different or additional testing deadlines, you will need to adhere to those to remain in good standing in your program employment.

-We encourage you to begin study for your exam(s) now.
+We encourage you to study for your exam(s) now.
 Please read our Relay Chicago Testing Guide, which includes details about the required content exam(s) for your subject area and a number of study resources.
-Pearson Testing Centers are now reopening beginning June 1, 2020.
-You may begin testing whenever you feel safe to do so.
-It may be wise to take the test(s) this summer before your teaching responsibilities begin in the fall.
+You may begin testing whenever you feel safe to do so and appointments are available.

 Relay AmeriCorps Members